 Firstly, the body is an incredibly complex and incredibly clever machine.
 From the moment of conception to our last breath, it is working tirelessly to keep us well.
 For example, we get a fever when we are ill in order to create an environment the pathogen can’t survive in.
 It isn’t a malfunction – it is a very smart way of trying to get us back to full health.
-The body is amazing and we should have trust that it’s got our back!
+The body is amazing and we should trust that it’s got our back!
 The key thing we can do to help it is to reduce the pressure we place on our bodies so it can focus on the job in hand!

 - Microbiome – the billions of little bacteria in our guts play a hugely important role in our immune systems…our guts house around 70% of the cells that make up our immune system!
 So feed those bacteria well to stay well.
-Fibre is the most important way to do this – plenty of fruit, vegetables, lentils and pulses, as well as any fermented foods your kids like, such as yogurt, kefir, sauerkraut and miso
+Fibre is the most important way to do this – plenty of fruit, vegetables, lentils and pulses, as well as any fermented foods your kids like, such as yogurt, kefir, sauerkraut or miso

 - Sleep helps our immune systems!
 Ever wondered why we sleep so much when we are ill?
 It gives the immune system a chance to work its magic much better than when we are awake.
 Children should get between 10-12 hours a night.
-You can help by including sleep inducing foods at dinnertime such as oats, bananas, chicken and eggs, and try to limit screens at least 1 hour before bed
+You can help by including sleep inducing foods at dinnertime such as oats, bananas, pistachios, chicken and eggs, and try to limit screens at least 1 hour before bed

 - Exercise – we were designed to move our bodies.
 As little as 6 minutes of running around can double the amount of circulating immune cells in children, but we should be striving to make sure children have the opportunity to exercise for at least an hour a day (by going to a park, running around outside in break times etc).
 Exercise also helps release any stress hormones that have built up during the day